 A bonus given to employees "on the spot" or ad hoc for various reasons including winning a competition or a job well done.
 According to Salary.com, spot bonus awards are typically $50 and up.

-Also known as a "milestone bonus," it's a bonus given to employees recognizing work anniversaries, birthdays, or significant life milestones such as getting married or becoming a parent.
-These types of bonuses are often made up of year-end lump-sum payments used to reward an individual for hard work, goals achieved, or length of service.
+A retention bonus is given to employees recognizing work anniversaries.
+These types of bonuses are often made up of year-end lump-sum payments used to reward an individual for length of service.

 Simply put, these bonuses are awarded based on how well the company performs as a whole.
 A typical profit-sharing bonus would be 2.5% to 7.5% of payroll, and bonuses might be given across the board or in larger proportions of compensation for high earners within your organization.